It’s always great news when you sign a new client, and then comes the process of requesting files from them. That part can be a real pain in the a**.

 If you’ve traditionally used email to receive files, you’ve likely run into some issues with file size limits or lost your attachments in never-ending email threads.
 For those reasons, using shared folders like Google Drive is one of our recommended ways to request files from clients.

-If you’re considering using Google Drive to request files from your clients, here’s a little bit about how to set up your shared folder and some considerations for using Google Drive.
-You’ll find out that your clients will need a Google account to be able to upload files easily, and so we’ve also offered a couple of alternatives to make your life easier too.
+If you’re considering using Google Drive to receive files from your clients, here’s a little bit about how to set up your shared folder and some considerations for using Google Drive.
+You’ll find out that your clients will need a Google account to be able to upload files easily, and so we’ve also offered a couple of alternatives that don't require your clients to sign in.

 Request large files from clients easily

 Avoid file size limits and login limitations when receiving files from your clients when you use Content Snare, an all-in-one solution to requesting files with built-in checklists, automatic email reminders, and easy uploads.

 How to make file requests in Google Drive

 Once you’re logged into your Google Drive account, hit the “new” button at the left of your screen.

 A prompt will ask you to name this new folder.
 Name it, and hit “create.”

 Once this folder is created, click into it within your Google Drive to open it up.

 Click the down arrow beside the folder name.
 Click “share”.